aws-iot-builder-tools/iot-provisioning-secretfree/README.md

 cp widgiot-ca.crt ../widgiot-ca
 cp root-ca.crt ../widgiot-ca #for ease of operation when issuing aws cert
 ```

+Next, we will be creating the Device Issuer CA which means working
+with ACM PCA.

 ### Device Issuer Certificate Authority